Genocide of indigenous peoples: Indonesia

 From the time of its independence until the late 1960s, the Indonesian government sought control of the western half of the island of New Guinea, which had remained under the control of the Netherlands.
-When it finally achieved internationally recognized control of the area, a number of clashes occurred between the Indonesian government and the Free Papua Movement.
-The government of Indonesia began a series of measures aimed to suppress the organization in the 1970s and the suppression reached high levels in the mid-1980s.
+When it finally achieved internationally recognized control of the area, several clashes occurred between the Indonesian government and the Free Papua Movement.
+The government of Indonesia began a series of measures aimed to suppress the organization in the 1970s, which reached high levels in the mid-1980s.

 The resulting human rights abuses included extrajudicial killings, torture, disappearances, rape, and harassment of indigenous people throughout the province.
 A 2004 report by the Allard K. Lowenstein International Human Rights Clinic at Yale Law School identified both the mass violence and the transmigration policies which encouraged mostly Balinese and Javanese families to relocate to the area as strong evidence "that the Indonesian government has committed proscribed acts with the intent to destroy the West Papuans as such, in violation of the 1948 Convention on the Prevention and Punishment of the Crime of Genocide."

-Genocide against indigenous people in the region were key claims made in the U.S. case of Beanal v.
-Freeport, one of the first lawsuits where indigenous people outside the U.S. petitioned to get a ruling against a multinational corporation for environmental destruction outside of the U.S. While the petitioner, an indigenous leader, claimed that the mining company Freeport-McMoRan had committed genocide through environmental destruction which "resulted in the purposeful, deliberate, contrived and planned demise of a culture of indigenous people," the court found that genocide pertains only to destruction of indigenous people and did not apply to the destruction of the culture of indigenous people; however, the court did leave open the opportunity for the petitioners to amend their filings with additional claim.
+Genocide against indigenous people in the region was key to claims made in the U.S. case of Beanal v.
+Freeport, one of the first lawsuits where indigenous people outside the U.S. petitioned to get a ruling against a multinational corporation for environmental destruction outside of the U.S. While the petitioner, an indigenous leader, claimed that the mining company Freeport-McMoRan had committed genocide through environmental destruction which "resulted in the purposeful, deliberate, contrived and planned demise of a culture of indigenous people", the court found that genocide pertains only to the destruction of an indigenous people and did not apply to the destruction of the culture of indigenous people; however, the court did leave open the opportunity for the petitioners to amend their filings with an additional claim.

 Myanmar/Burma

 In Myanmar (Burma), the long-running civil war between the Military Junta and the insurgents has resulted in widespread atrocities against the indigenous Karen people, some of whom are allied with the insurgents.
 These atrocities have been described as genocidal.
 Burmese General Maung Hla stated that one day the Karen will only exist "in a museum" The government has deployed 50 battalions in the Northern sector systematically attacking Karen villages with mortar and machine gun fire, and landmines.
 At least 446,000 Karen have been displaced from their homes by the military.
-The Karen are also reported to have been subjected to forced labor, genocidal rape, child labor and the conscription of child soldiers.
+The Karen are also reported to have been subjected to forced labor, genocidal rape, child labor, and the conscription of child soldiers.
 The Rohingya people have also been subjected to persecution mass killings, genocidal mass rapes and forced displacement.
 The Myanmar army burned their villages and forced them to flee the country.
 Mass graves which contain the remains of many victims of genocide were discovered.
 By 2017 over 700,000 Rohingya people fled to Bangladesh, whose government was praised for giving shelter to them.